aus10powell/aus10powell.github.io/_posts/2023-03-01-WiseWordsofOvid.markdown

     * *Input:*  *We all come from somewhere, but we’re all Americans.*
     * *Output:* We all come from different places and backgrounds, but at the end of the day, we're all Americans. -Unknown

+#### Fine-tuning based on gold standard

+I wasnted to see how much elverage I could get out of a few-shot training examples.
+I used the *babbage-002* model so perhaps I would have gotten more leverage out of GPT3.*.
+Even so, the results were not encouraging for ~10 political tweet examples with glib and sometimes stoic quotes from figures such as MLK:

+\`\`\`
+Another day, another common sense gun safety law struck down by a right-wing judge.

+This is exactly why we need to amend the U.S. Constitution and establish a Right to Safety. https://sandiegouniontribune.com/news/courts/story/2024-03-12/san-diego-federal-judge-strikes-down-california-law-limiting-high-frequency-gun-purchases
+\`\`\`

 ## Dual-Encoder:
 <div align="center">